rmcanany/SolidEdgeHousekeeper/README.md

 One last thing.
 Macros interact with Solid Edge through something called the Windows Component Object Model.
 That framework appears to have some sort of built-in inactivity detection.
 If you let this command sit idle for a period of time, COM reports an error.
 It doesn't really hurt anything, but Housekeeper stops and restarts SE any time a COM error occurs.
 I get around it by selecting only a small number of files to work on at a time.

 ### Update model styles from template
-Updates the file with face and view styles from a file you specify on the **Configuration Tab -- Templates Page**.
+Updates the styles you select from a template you specify.
+Styles present in the template, but not in the file, are added.
+Styles present in the file, but not in the template, can optionally be removed if possible.
+It is not possible to remove them if Solid Edge thinks they are in use (even if they aren't).

+Styles are updated/added as described, but no mapping takes place.
+For example, if the template has a dimension style ANSI(in), and the file uses ANSI(inch), the dimensions will not be updated.
+A workaround is to create the target style in the template and modify it in that file as needed.

-Note, the view style must be a named style.
+The active view style of the file is changed to match the one active in the template.
+Note, it must be a named style.
 Overrides are ignored.
 To create a named style from an override, open the template in Solid Edge, activate the `View Overrides` dialog, and click `Save As`.

 ![View Override Dialog](My%20Project/media/view_override_dialog.png)